tambasii/signin/README.md

 # signin
-This project was on creating a sign in page. the design and layout has been inspired by https://pluralsight.com/.
+This project was on creating a sign in page, the design and layout having been inspired by https://pluralsight.com/.